wp-plugins/responsive-column-widgets/readme.txt

 == Changelog ==

+= 1.1.9 =
+* Added: the option to delay sidebar registration.
+* Added: the Serbo-Croatian language file.

 = 1.1.8.4 - 01/08/2013 =
 * Fixed: a compatibility issue with the Twenty Fourteen theme.
 * Tweaked: the styles of the setting pages of the plugin for WordPress v3.8.